Module

 A module receives a module-specific theme_dict

-(see style for more info on "module-specific") and applies the theme through:
+(see style for more info) and applies the theme through:

 It is configured using a module.yaml